-Candidates will work in the context of a national, European or international research and innovation project
+Work in the context of a national research and innovation project

-A portfolio of technology components to build on, including ORKG, OpenResearch.org, TIB AV-Portal, DBpedia.org, SlideWiki and other
+A portfolio of technology components to build on, including ORKG, OpenResearch.org, TIB AV-Portal, DBpedia.org and other

 A modern workplace in a central location of Hanover with a collegial, attractive and versatile working environment

-Flexible working hours (flexitime) as well as offers for reconciling work and family life, such as mobile work
+Flexible working hours (flexitime) as well as offers for reconciling work and family life such as mobile work and remote work options

 An employer with a wide range of internal and external further education and training measures, workplace health promotion and a supplementary pension scheme for the public sector (VBL)